Algoroy27/GRC/docs/current-state.md

 ### Data Security
 - No DLP solution.
 - Data resides in Microsoft Azure and Office 365.
-- Key critical application is a SaaS service from Horizon Labs.
+The key critical application is a SaaS service from Horizon Labs.

 ### Policy
 - One generic IT policy.